mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 **Category 2: Developers Choice Awards: Best Reusable Entities -  Submission Requirements**

    a.
-For smart contract/Reusable Entity development, your project must use with Microsoft Azure, Microsoft Visual Studio, C#, and the NEO Persistable Classes Platform (NPC Compiler) to create each Reusable Entity class.
+For Reusable Entity/smart contract development, your project must use Microsoft Azure, Microsoft Visual Studio, C#, and the NEO Persistable Classes Platform (NPC Compiler) to create each Reusable Entity class.

    b.
 Each of your Reusable Entity's methods must successfully and reliably execute using 10 NeoGas (GAS) or less.